What is Basic Estate Planning and Do I Need It?

 What’s Included in a Basic Estate Plan?

 - A Last Will & Testament to specify which heirs inherit which of your items/assets.

 - Or a Revocable Trust paired with a Last Will & Testament for more sophisticated estate planning, often used with larger estates or more complex bequests to heirs.

 - A Financial Power of Attorney to allow a trusted individual in your life to make financial decisions on your behalf if you are incapacitated (pay bills, make investment decisions, etc.).

 - A Healthcare Power of Attorney to allow a trusted individual in your life to make medical decisions on your behalf if you are incapacitated (surgical decisions, etc.), and a Living Will/Healthcare Declaration where you are able to state your wishes on end-of-life care (“do not resuscitate” orders, life support, organ donation, etc.).

 While everyone can benefit from creating a basic estate plan, families with minor children (under age 21 in most states) absolutely need a Last Will & Testament in order to nominate legal guardians for the kids if something were to happen to both parents.
 Otherwise, the state probate court will step in to locate suitable guardians for you, which may not be your first choice.

 Creating a basic estate plan doesn’t have to be difficult or expensive, and by being proactive, you preserve your ability to be in control.
-Connect with me today to learn more about estate planning, and stay up to date with all our Retirement and Investing posts by subscribing to email updates using the right-hand sidebar.
+Connect with me today to learn more about estate planning, and stay up to date with all our Wealth Solutions posts by subscribing to email updates using the right-hand sidebar.